anoushkanarayan/ATE-Ball/README.md

 Options:

---projection: Enable the line projection system --video PATH: Specify a video file to process instead of using a camera --camera INDEX: Specify which camera to use (default: 1) --output PATH: Save the processed video to a file
+--projection: Enable the line projection system *ALWAYS* --video PATH: Specify a video file to process instead of using a camera --camera INDEX: Specify which camera to use (default: 1) --output PATH: Save the processed video to a file